sachinpatil-soc/Ethical-Hacking-Projects/🚀Project-2-Introduction-Phishing-Analysis.md

-# 🚀Day#21-Introduction to Phishing Analysis**
+# 🚀Project-2-Introduction to Phishing Analysis

 ---

 ## 🎯 **Lab Objective**

-Learn how to analyze a phishing email by examining headers, body, URLs, and attachments.
+In this lab will Learn how to analyze a phishing email by examining headers, body, URLs, and attachments.
 Understand different phishing types and techniques, and how to use open-source tools to investigate and extract Indicators of Compromise (IOCs).

 ---